TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 ## Using this Guide

-There are two ways of using this Guide, with and without TRaSH original Guide's international/English-based group tiers (which can be found here: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).
+There are two ways of using this Guide, with and without TRaSH original Guide's international/English-based group tiers.
+(which can be found here: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).

 In this Guide, we focus on combining both languages and thus include the Custom Formats from TRaSH's original Guide.

 These Custom Formats are recommended if you prefer German Dual-Language releases but also want to download the original and/or English audio if no German Dual-Language is available (yet).
-This ensures that the original English release will also be of the best quality possible.
+This ensures the original English release will be of the best quality possible.

 ---